gabrielnahmias/canommonon/README.md

 What can it do?
 -----------

-* Shows you the commonality between two sets of data
+* Compare two sets of data with two different methods
-* Can be returned in several different formats.
+* Give results in several different formats.
 * Makes you go, _"WHOA!"_

 How to use it